shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 # Media Traffic Isolation

 {% include info title="Disclaimer" content="This documentation is provided solely as an example.
-It explains how to set up your shotgun Isolation environment so that it can be connected to shotgun cloud infrastructure.
+It explains how to set up your Shotgun Isolation environment so that it can be connected to Shotgun cloud infrastructure.
 Please adapt it to your studio security requirements as needed.
-As shotgun has no visibility on your AWS Account, ensuring that this account is secure is a client responsibility." %}
+As Shotgun has no visibility on your AWS Account, ensuring that this account is secure is a client responsibility." %}

 The media traffic isolation feature allows your users to access media in your AWS S3 bucket privately (not transiting over the public Internet).
 Please note that if you have a multi-region setup and that leverages the {% include product %} Transcoding service there may still be instances where media transits across the public Internet.
 Reach out to our support team for more details.